metametadata/carry/docs/user-guide.md

         ; Otherwise, on hot reload unused listeners will stay in memory.
         (@unlisten)

-        ; There's no need to remove model watchers on hot reload ; because they will be garbage-collected with the model.
+        ; There's no need to remove model watches on hot reload ; because they will be garbage-collected with the model.

         ; Let the wrapped app continue cleaning up.